sushil-singh/Angular2_quickStart/README.md

 This repository is forked from official Angular 2 quickstart https://github.com/angular/quickstart

-https://github.com/nodesense/ngapp has small modifications and additional configurations needed for Angular 2 Workshop done by NodeSen.se
+https://github.com/sushil-singh/Angular2_quickStart has small modifications and additional configurations needed for Angular 2 Workshop

 This repository has support for both SystemJS Module loader, and Webpack as documented in https://angular.io/docs/ts/latest/guide/webpack.html website.